Bear Creek Park

 Bear Creek Park is at capacity and we are not accepting applications for any large-scale events, including run/walk fundraisers.
 Learn about other parks where you can host a public event.

-The future Bear Creek Athletics Centre will replace the existing track at Bear Creek Park, elevating the facility to international standards.
+The future Bear Creek Stadium will replace the existing track at Bear Creek Park, elevating the facility to international standards.

 The City presented the results of a Bear Creek Athletics Centre feasibility study at a public open house in October 2019.
 View the 2019 presentation boards to learn more.